puppetlabs/puppet-docs/source/pe/2.5/console_live.markdown

 What is Live Management?
 -----

 **NOTE** To use live management, you must be logged in as a read-write or admin level user.
-Read-only users cannot access the live management page.
+Read-only users cannot access the live management page and will not see the associated UI elements.

 Live management is a part of the console that provides tools for inspecting and editing your nodes in real time.
 It is powered by MCollective.